 Parameter Default Description Label none Specify the label associated with the pages you want to show in the navigation map.
+This parameter is uppermed in storage format and wikimerkup.
 This parameter is unnamed in storage format and wikimarkup.
 Map Title (title) none Specify a title for the navigation map.
-Number of Cells Per Row (wrapAfter) 5 Specify the number of cells in a row Cell Width (Pixels) (cellWidth) 90 Specify the cell width (enter a number only, don't include px) Cell Height (Pixels) (cellHeight) 60 Specify the cell height (enter a number only, don't include px) Navigation Map Theme (theme) Confluen ce Define a theme for the navmap.
+Number of Cells Per Row 5 Specify the number of cells in a row (wrapAfter) Cell Width (Pixels) (cellWidth) 90 Specify the cell width (enter a number only, don't include px) Cell Height (Pixels) (cellHeight) 60 Specify the cell height (enter a number only, don't include px) Navigation Map Theme (theme) Confluen ce Define a theme for the navmap.
 See further info below.